 No, but we should seek to take advantage of the opportunity offered by feeling it.

 Avoid: Damaging behaviors

-Repair: In some way damage done (to others or to our reputation or image) or to ourselves, with changes in attitudes, beliefs or behaviors and adjustments to our scale of values.
+Repair: In some way, the damage is done (to others or our reputation or image) or to ourselves, with changes in attitudes, beliefs, or behaviors and adjustments to our scale of values.

 Asking for forgiveness: To whom we may have hurt

 This is regardless of whether the other decides to forgive us, because he may be present or absent in our lives.

 When one cannot repair or receive forgiveness from someone, one can, after acknowledging the fault committed and the harm caused, seek to forgive ourselves by being compassionate and indulgent, but not complacent.

 The point is to avoid its most damaging effects.

 Like toxic guilt, which is the guilt you feel without it, or when you experience an inordinate responsibility for something that has happened.

 Or the guilt that leads to humiliation or submission.